roelderickx/nativemessaging-ng/README.md

         nativemessaging.send_message("world")
 ```

-### nativemessaging-install
+### nativemessaging-ng
-`nativemessaging-install` is a command line script to install a manifest in the browser configuration.
+`nativemessaging-ng` is a command line script to install a manifest in the browser configuration.

 ```
-usage: nativemessaging-install [-h] [--version] [--manifest MANIFEST]
+usage: nativemessaging-ng [-h] [--version] [--manifest MANIFEST]
                           [--appname NAME]
-                               {install,verify,uninstall} BROWSER
-                               [BROWSER ...]
+                          {install,verify,uninstall} BROWSER [BROWSER ...]

 positional arguments:
   {install,verify,uninstall}
-                        action to take, can be install, verify or uninstall BROWSER               browser(s) for which the manifest will be installed, valid values are chrome or firefox.
+                        action to take, can be install, verify or uninstall BROWSER               browser(s) for which the manifest will be installed, valid values are chrome, chromium or firefox.

 options:
   -h, --help            show this help message and exit